 You’re probably wondering, “What is ammonia doing on this list if it’s not toxic?”

-While ammonia is not dangerous for humans, it can be devastating for aquatic life.
+While ammonia is not dangerous for humans, it can devastate aquatic life.

 If you have a fish tank, you’ll need to proceed with caution if there’s ammonia in your water supply.

-Be sure to do your due diligence before putting any fish into the water.
+Be sure to do your due diligence before putting fish into the water.

 Arsenic is one of the most dangerous water contaminants.

-Inorganic arsenic is found in the groundwater of several countries, including the United States.
+Inorganic arsenic is found in the groundwater (CDC) of several countries, including the United States.

-It’s a confirmed carcinogen that can cause several types of cancer, including skin, kidney, and bladder.
+It’s a confirmed carcinogen (WHO) that can cause several types of cancer, including skin, kidney, and bladder.